-Loan modifications - On January 1, 2023, SIF adopted ASU 2022-02, Financial Instruments - Credit Losses (Topic 326): Troubled Debt restructurings and Vintage Disclosures.
-These amendments eliminate the TDR recognition and measurement guidance and, instead, require that an entity evaluate (consistent with the accounting for the other loan modifications) whether the modification represents a new loan or continuation of an existing loan.
+Loan modifications - On January 1, 2023, SIF adopted ASU 2022-02, Financial Instruments-Credit Losses (Topic 326): Troubled Debt restructurings and Vintage Disclosures.
+These amendments eliminate the troubled debt restructurings recognition and measurement guidance and, instead, require that an entity evaluate (consistent with the accounting for the other loan modifications) whether the modification represents a new loan or continuation of an existing loan.

-Allowance for credit losses on unfunded commitments - SIF maintains a separate allowance for losses related to off-balance-sheet exposures.
+Allowance for credit losses on unfunded commitments - SIF maintains a separate allowance for credit losses related to off-balance-sheet exposures.
 Management estimates the amount of probable losses by applying a loss factor and utilization assumptions to the available portion of undisbursed lines of credit.
-This allowance of \$84,719, is included in accounts payable and accrued expenses on the statement of financial position at December 31, 2023.
-There was no allowance related to undisbursed lines of credit for the years ended December 31, 2022 and 2021.
+This allowance of \$111,649 and \$84,719, is included in accounts payable and accrued expenses on the statements of financial position at December 31, 2024 and 2023, respectively.
+There was no allowance related to undisbursed lines of credit for the year ended December 31, 2022.